proxmox/proxmox-backup/docs/introduction.rst

 performance, low resource usage, and a safe, high-quality codebase.

 It features strong client-side encryption.
-Thus, it's possible to backup data to not fully trusted targets.
+Thus, it's possible to backup data to targets that are not fully trusted.

 Architecture